MathuxNY-73/leetcode/README.md

       the minimum in the remaining array.
 So it makes the pop operation run in O(N) time complexity.
 The space complexity is O(N).
 - [X] Submit solution.
 Got correct in 40 ms with 14.4 MB
-- [ ] Implement a solution that keeps track of the minimum for each added element.
+- [X] Implement a solution that keeps track of the minimum for each added element.
+Instead of a single value I store a tuple with the element and the minimum value so far.
+That way the pop operation now takes O(1) time complexity.
+- [X] Submit solution.
+Got correct in 40 ms with 14.6 MB
 - [X] Problem solved